cherylacook/oxford-iiit-pets-cnn-vit/experiments/vit_experiments.md

 ## Baseline of 5 transformer layers, 5 attention heads, patch size of 8, with positional embeddings → 56% test accuracy

 **Only one parameter varied at a time from baseline.**

+Note: Training loss and validation accuracy curves were monitored during experimentation.
+However, for conciseness, only final test accuracies are reported here.

 |   Parameter Changed   |       Values Tested      |        Test Accuracy        |
 |:---------------------:|:------------------------:|:---------------------------:|
 | Transformer Layers    | 3 / 4 / 5 / 6            | 49% / 52% / 56% / 55%       |